 On this page:

-The RFA compels agencies to analyze the impact of their regulations on small entities and to communicate and explain their findings to the public.
-There are three specific RFA requirements applicable to NRC rulemaking:
+The RFA compels agencies to analyze the economic impacts of their regulations on small entities and to communicate and explain their findings to the public.
+Specific RFA requirements applicable to NRC rulemaking include:

-Analysis of the impact of each rulemaking on small entities and evaluation of alternatives that would accomplish regulatory objectives without unduly burdening small entities or erecting barriers to competition.
+Preparation and publication of an analysis of the impact of each rulemaking on small entities and evaluation of alternatives that would accomplish regulatory objectives while also minimizing significant economic impacts on small entities.

 The periodic review of existing agency rules which have a significant economic impact on a substantial number of small entities.